surmjnr/alx-listing-app/README.md

 # ALX Listing App

-A modern property listing application inspired by Airbnb, built with Next.js, TypeScript, and TailwindCSS.
+A modern property listing application built with Next.js, TypeScript, and TailwindCSS.
 This project aims to create a beautiful and functional property listing platform where users can browse, search, and view detailed information about various properties.

 ## Features

 - TypeScript for type safety and better development experience
 - TailwindCSS for responsive and modern UI design
 - ESLint for code quality and consistency
-- Styled-components for component-specific styling
 - Responsive design for all device sizes
 - Modern UI/UX with smooth animations
 - Property listing and search functionality